rasbt/pyprind/README.txt

 PyPrind
 =============
-The PyPrind (Python Progress Indicator) module lets you visualize the progress of a programming task
-in Python via a progress bar or a percentage indicator.
+The PyPrind (Python Progress Indicator) module provides a progress bar and a percentage indicator
+object that let you track the progress of a loop structure or other iterative computation.
+Typical applications include the processing of large data sets to provide an intuitive estimate at runtime about the progress of the computation.

 Installation